PropicSignifi/DevOps/README.md

 associated username.

-If a `username` is given, the command will replace the associated username of the alias to the given `username`.
+If a `username` is given, the command will replace the associated username of the project with the given `username`.

 ### dev compile \<class\_file\> [class\_files ...]